-Easily the best thing to happen to the undead since 28 Days Later, Colm McCarthy’s The Girl with All the Gifts peps up its tired old zombie blood with fresh ideas, some unusually poetic imagery and a dark end-of-civilization aftertaste.
-Here the monsters are called "hungries"—jaw-snapping fast things that don’t feel the need to constantly moan or gasp.
-Most of the time, they’re standing completely still, as if asleep, waiting for the dinner call.
-It’s an eerie revision to the usual lumbering stroll.
+Easily the best thing to happen to the undead since ‘28 Days Later’, Colm McCarthy’s ‘The Girl with All the Gifts’ injects some life into the tired old zombie movie with fresh ideas, some poetic imagery and a dark end-of-civilisation aftertaste.
+Here the monsters are called ‘hungries’ – fast, jaw-snapping things that don’t constantly moan or gasp.
+Most of the time, they’re standing completely still, as if asleep, waiting for the dinner bell.
+It’s an eerie revision to the usual lumbering.

-M.R.
-Carey’s screenplay, a spin on his own 2014 novel, launches a steady stream of off-kilter surprises.
-When the base is overrun by a sickening attack – one that puts the carnage in The Walking Dead to shame – Melanie is smuggled out by a tense, bickering trio: her dangerously affectionate teacher (Gemma Arterton), a surly sergeant (Paddy Considine) and the all-business scientist nearing a vaccine (Glenn Close, completing the most formidable horror cast in years).
+MR Carey’s screenplay, adapted from his own 2014 novel, launches a steady stream of off-kilter surprises.
+When the base is overrun by a sickening attack – one that puts the carnage in ‘The Walking Dead’ to shame – Melanie is smuggled out by a tense, bickering trio: her favourite teacher (Gemma Arterton), a surly, battle-weary army officer (Paddy Considine) and the all-business scientist close to a vaccine (Glenn Close).
+This is the most formidable horror cast in years.

-The Girl With All the Gifts then becomes a riot of surreal visions: Melanie is strapped to a chair on top of a convoy truck (it’s too risky to let her ride inside), while the survivors cruise through a quiet, enchanted forest.
-It must be years since the end of the world, judging from all the green foliage.
+‘The Girl with All the Gifts’ then becomes a riot of surreal visions: Melanie is strapped to a chair on top of a truck (it’s too risky to let her ride inside), while the survivors cruise through a quiet forest.
+It must be years since the end of the world, judging from all the foliage.
 As this makeshift family bonds, Melanie takes on more responsibilities, hunting down resources for the group.
 The movie is a coming-of-age story, but whose age is coming?
-That’s the profound question we’re left with, in a stellar adaptation that balances gore with black humor, ethical quandary, hope and – yes – plenty of brains.
+That’s the profound question we’re left with, in a stellar adaptation that balances gore with black humour, ethical dilemma, hope and – yes – plenty of brains.